If you’re like me, you’ve decided to cleanse your pantry of one toxic ingredient or another, or a hundred.

 At the risk of sounding preachy or sanctimonious: GOING EASY on myself didn’t hurt me mama, and it won’t hurt you.

-In a way, it was an admission from the start that this was not going to be a perfect journey, that it wouldn’t look like anyone else’s journey, and that I would have to give myself a freaking break along the way.
+In a way, it was an admission from the start that this was not going to be a perfect journey, that it wouldn’t look like anyone else’s journey — and that I would have to give myself a freaking break along the way.
 My children have witnessed a mostly joyful process of laughs, a few annoyances, and a few mishaps.
-They’ve embraced the ‘pancake surprise’ experiments from this new grain-free mama, probably because mama had an open mind about what the process might look like, and a smile on her face.
-So they proceeded with open minds, too.
+They’ve embraced the pancake surprise experiments from this new grain-free mama, probably because mama had an open mind about what the process might look like, and a smile on her face.
+They’ve proceeded with open minds, too.

 Cheers to you. xx